hassio-addons/addon-spotify-connect/README.md

 The username you use to login to your Spotify Premium account.

+When this username is left empty `""`, Spotify Connect will start in discovery mode.

 **Note**: _This option support secrets, e.g., `!secret spotify_username`._

 ### Option: `password`